apaffenholz/polymake_ntl_wrapper/README.md

 polymake_ntl_wrapper
 ====================

 polymake extension to wrap part of NTL for use with polymake data types.
-Note that using this extension requires a perpetual beta release of polymake from Mar 2014 or later.
+This extension works with the lates release 2.14 of polymake.

-The extension requires NTL version 6 or above.
+The extension requires NTL version 9 or above.